Bhutan Paro Festival Tour Overview.

 Begin your day with a short drive to Kuensel Phodrang, a

 popular vantage point, with the biggest Buddha statues in the world.
-This site
+Visit the National

-Memorial Chorten, built in the memory of the Third King and for world peace.
+Memorial Chorten, built in memory of the Third King and for world peace.

 the main town, near the Wangchhu River, Thimphu’s weekend market is by far the